 Seeing as I’m a heavy supporter of Chief Keef & the GBE movement, I wasn’t very surprised when hearing about Lil Jojo’s death or Chief’s reaction to it.
 Keef boast about shooting in every song, if not every verse.
-He comes from the southside of Chicago, which has been hailed as “one of the worst places on Earth”, and he’s a gang member, specifically the Black Disciples.
+He comes from the south-side of Chicago, which has been hailed as “one of the worst places on Earth”, and he’s a gang member, specifically of the Black Disciples.

 Fader Magazine’s Felipe Delerme wrote an article, hence the title, on Chief Keef & his days with the man child.
 The article proved to me Chief Keef lives on the edge, ride for his niggas (dawwwwwwwgg), and thugs are human too.

 After learning the ins & outs the Lil Jojo situation two things came to my mind, at least GBE is about what they say & it’s so sad that situations like these are a reality for people.
 It made me think, “damn GBE are cold hearted” people but I always said it was because they come from Chicago.

 But when Delerme had to say his final goodbye he reached in to dap Keef & Keef handed him a blunt.
 If you come from where I come from, that’s a sign of love & respect.